survivejs/webpack-book/manuscript/loading/03_fonts.md

 ### Implementing Webpack Configuration

-The result is expected as we haven’t configured loaders for any of Font Awesome fonts yet and webpack doesn’t know what to do with the files in question.
+The result is expected as you haven’t configured loaders for any of Font Awesome fonts yet and webpack doesn’t know what to do with the files in question.
 To match the files and map them through *file-loader*, attach the following snippet to the project:

 **webpack.parts.js**